 The reading community loves to find something unique, original, groundbreaking, or beautiful and support it to see it take shape in the real world.
 Numerous publishers have created exquisite books and special editions via crowdfunding that might not have been possible otherwise.
 And even better, with crowdfunding, publishers find out how many people are ACTUALLY willing to pony up for an expensive book so that they can make educated decisions before printing.

 I’ve seen the power of crowdfunding firsthand with two books I’ve funded on Kickstarter, where I also work as the Director of Publishing.
-I’ve helped hundreds of publishers and authors run successful projects, and I really believe in the power of crowdfunding to help literary folks build excitement around their work.
+I’ve helped hundreds of publishers and authors run successful projects, and I really believe in the power of crowdfunding to help literary folks build excitement around their work and help build their author platform.
 I hope this has sparked some ideas about how you can use crowdfunding to raise money and engage readers for your next literary project.